 The SNWA prepares a comprehensive annual financial report ("CAFR") setting forth the financial condition of the SNWA as of June 30 of each fiscal year.
 The CAFR is the official financial report of the SNWA.
-The latest completed report is for the year ended June 30, 2017.
-The SNWA's audited basic financial statements (prepared in accordance with GAAP) for fiscal year ended June 30, 2017, which are included in SNWA's CAFR, are attached to this Official Statement as Appendix A.
+The latest completed report is for the year ended June 30, 2018.
+The SNWA's CAFR, which includes the audited financial statements (prepared in accordance with GAAP) for fiscal year ended June 30, 2018, are attached to this Official Statement as Appendix A.

-Certain prior period adjustments were made in the SNWA's audited financial statements within the last five fiscal years to comply with revised accounting rules, however, such prior period adjustments related to certain non-cash items and would have had no effect on coverage calculations set forth under the caption "SECURITY FOR THE 2018 BONDS - SNWA Pledged Revenues - SNWA Water Revenues."
-In addition, in fiscal year 2016-17, the SNWA included as operating expenses certain construction costs that were previously classified as Construction in Progress.
+Certain prior period adjustments were made in the SNWA's audited financial statements within the last five fiscal years to comply with revised accounting rules, however, such prior period adjustments related to certain non-cash items and would have had no effect on coverage calculations set forth under the caption "SECURITY FOR THE 2019 BONDS - SNWA Pledged Revenues - SNWA Water Revenues."
+In addition, in fiscal year 2016-17, the SNWA included as operating expenses certain construction costs that were previously classified as Construction Work in Progress.